How to Enable and Use pnpm in ServBay

 - Strict Dependency Structure: Prevents phantom dependencies and makes project relationships clearer and more manageable.

-command examples for use in your ServBay environment:
+Here are some typical pnpm command examples for use in your ServBay environment:

-Suppose your project is located in a subdirectory under ServBay’s website root, such as /Applications/ServBay/www/my-servbay-app
+Suppose your project is located in a subdirectory under ServBay’s website root, such as /Applications/ServBay/www/my-servbay-app.

 Installing Project Dependencies

-Navigate to your project directory and run pnpm install
+Navigate to your project directory and run pnpm install to install all dependencies defined in your package.json:

 cd /Applications/ServBay/www/my-servbay-app

-pnpm install
+pnpm install1

 2